montehurd/mediawiki-quickstart/README.md

 ### Selenium

-- List all available core and extension tests, can be used to customize the parameters in the `run_selenium_tests` examples below
+- List all core and extension test files and tests, can be used to customize the file and test parameters in the `run_selenium_tests` examples below
     ```bash
     ./list_selenium_tests
     ```